samgozman/validity.red/deploy/README.md

 ## Deploy services

 Will be handled by CI/CD pipeline in GitHub Actions.
-But you can do it manually - just don't forget to set environment variables in 'deploy' directory (as described in the `.sample` files).
+But you can do it manually - just don't forget to set environment variables in the 'deploy' directory (as described in the `.sample` files).

 To-do list for github deployment: